SAP-samples/teched2022-DA181/exercises/Exercise_4_Replicate_Calcview/README.md

 </details>
 <BR />

+For connecting to the SAP HANA Platform, a technical user TECHEDCONNXX will be used with the correct privileges.
+The following privileges are required for the user

 >- CATALOG READ for the wizard ui to list the objects to be selected for replication.
 >- SELECT, DROP, and CREATE ANY on the schemas of users to be replicated for replicating users other than the technical user.
 >- SELECT, DROP, and CREATE ANY on schemas with objects to be replicated objects to be replication assuming different from the user above.